Why it works

 Want to know more?

-- Every week, three people are killed because they stand up for nature.
+- Every week, four people are killed because they stand up for nature.

 - Conflicts over mining were the number one cause of killings